rohannair/rohan.ai/src/routes/posts/20240710-cookies-and-third-party-apis.md

 `fetch` has a [`credentials` property](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch#including_credentials) to set to include cookies.
 However, Hono (and likely all API layers) has some requirements around security.

 #### The solution
-Step 1 was adding specific `cors` and `csrf` protection to my Hono app, as cores `'*'` would not work while setting secure cookies.
+Step 1 was adding specific `cors` and `csrf` protection to my Hono app, as `cors: '*'` would not work for setting secure cookies.

 ```ts
 // ...setup